rugbyprof/2143-Object-Oriented-Programming/Assignments/07-A07/README.md

 ### Overview

 When designing classes with the OOP mindset, you should follow a few principles to keep you out of trouble.
-I will list a few to help you when designing your poker game.
+I will list a few to help you when designing your SFML game.

 #### Dry (Don't Repeat Yourself)